История железа

 Influence on the development of civilization

-Nickel properties and its importance for industry
+Properties of nickel and its importance for industry

-• aviation and automotive industries;
+• aviation and automotive industry;

 • battery production;